rishadappat/quin/README.md

 # Quin

-A Questionnaire application designed and developed in flutter
+A Questionnaire application designed and developed in flutter(Work in progress)

 Intructions:
 1. Clone project from git